JEWISH UNIVERSITY OF COLORADO

 About JUC and its affiliates.

 There have been inquiries regarding the intertwining of JUC and the RAND Corporation.
 We never comment on partnerships that have no impact on our courses.
-Nevertheless, any such claimed cooperation would be communicated.
-(Updated April 17, 2023)
+As a small, religious but also globally active university, we know that integrity is the foundation of all success.
+(Updated March 1, 2024)

 A propos de nous. Über uns.
 Acerca de nosotros.